A Natural Bias for Language Generation Models: Discussion

-A second possible explanation is that this method disentangles frequency in the modelling of contextual probabilities.
-Note that we can rewrite \cref{eq:breakdown} as the product of the joint distribution of $\yy_{<t}$ and $y$ and the marginal distribution over unigrams: $ p(y \!\mid\! \yy_{<t}) = p(\yy_{<t}, y)\cdot p(y)$.
-Thus, if $p_b$ explicitly models the unigram distribution, then our model does not need to capture this component of the conditional distribution over tokens in its other parameters, which frees up the model capacity to focus on more complex phenomena within natural language.
-Its success thus motivates exploring the use of higher-order statistical models in place of $p_b$, such as a bigram or trigram model, in an attempt to further disentangle surfaces statistics from more nuanced components of natural language\tiago{What does "more complex components of natural language" mean?
-I'm not sure it motivates those uses btw.
-I think learning higher order n-gram residuals may be harmfull, if you assume those errors are aleatory.} in a modular fashion \cite{ngram_residual}.\looseness=-1
+While the result that this initialisation strategy improves training efficiency is perhaps not surprising, the relatively consistent improvement in overall performance \emph{is}.
+We offer two possible explanations for this improvement.
+The first is that this initialisation beneficially alters model learning dynamics at the beginning of training, especially as early learning dynamics can have an outsized impact on final model performance \cite{achille2018critical}.
+A second possible explanation is that it disentangles frequency in the modelling of contextual probabilities.
+If $p_b$ (\cref{eq:breakdown}) explicitly models the unigram distribution, then our model does not need to capture this component of the conditional distribution in its other parameters, which frees up model capacity to focus on more complex phenomena within natural language.
+Its success thus motivates exploring the use of higher-order statistical models, such as a bigram or trigram model, in an attempt to further disentangle surfaces statistics from more nuanced components of natural language in a modular fashion.\looseness=-1